 Looking to the future, we wanted to build on our strengths as a small, responsive school with a history of accomplishing big things.
 Our location in the Bay Area, adjacent to Silicon Valley, gives us an opportunity to build partnerships for innovation in health.
 Our position in California, on the Pacific Rim and sharing a border with Mexico, gives us both a mandate to embrace diversity and champion social justice.

 Our plan identifies ways we can adapt to meet new challenges in public health, locally and globally, as they arise.
 It is a living document that we expect will continue to evolve as we move forward into the implementation phase.
-If you would like to share feedback on this strategic plan, please feel free to email Dean Stefano Bertozzi.

 About the Process